What do the clubs say they stand for?

-Although Firewalking, saving the planet one energy pill at a time, and taking players on naked blindfolded adventures can inspire new awakenings in people, they can also result in alienation.
-This has been a particular problem for the Crows as it has struggled with convincing Adelaide-raised players drafted to interstate clubs to return to Adelaide.
+Although Firewalking, magic energy pills, and naked blindfolded adventures can inspire new awakenings in people, they can also result in alienation.
+This has been a particular problem for the Crows as it has struggled to convince Adelaide-raised players drafted to interstate clubs to return to Adelaide.
 Of even more concern, it has struggled to keep interstate players drafted to the club once their contracts were completed.
 In a particularly damaging example, it paid one player, Kurt Tippet, outside of the salary cap because it was so desperate for him to stay.
 Ironically, the club had room in the salary cap but it was paying Tippet so much above his value that the club wanted to keep it a secret.
 As punishment, the Crows were fined and excluded from early rounds of the draft.
 It seemed that even being free of a Convict heritage was no guarantee of people acting with integrity or honesty.
 More damage was to come in its power stance season of 2017 when it lost rising star Jake Lever and in 2018.
 Acting a lot like Scientology when one of their own leaves the fold, Captain Tex Walker launched a public attack on Lever and the club uninvited him to their Best and Fairest.
 It was a bit like a 4 year old child vowing to un-invite friends to his birthday party because he didn't get his way.
 Other lost players at a time Adelaide was pushing for a premirship included Patrick Dangerfield, Phil Davis and Charli Cameron.

 On field success